coding-to-music/ev-charging-stations-kaggle/README.md

 tail -n +2 Electric-and-Alternative-Fuel-Charging-Stations.csv | cut -d',' -f1,2,3,5,6,7,8,10,12,13,25,48,26  | paste -sd ',' > ev_locations.csv
 ```

 ## I have a .csv file.
 How do I cut the first row (column headers) and only keep the rows with data?
-I am using linux

 You can use the tail command in Linux to remove the first row of the CSV file and then redirect the output to a new file.
 Here's an example command: